garv-shah/brain/content/notes/School Subjects/Algorithmics/SAT/Garv's SAT- Friendship Network.md

 sub_path = held_carp(start, C, (set \ C), current_time)
 ```

 Finally, the only other change needs to be made on line 12.
-Previously, we replaced the `dist` function here with `dijkstras` to solve the [Infinite Distance Problem](#the-infinite-distance-problem), but Dijkstra's also requires the input of time.
+Previously, we replaced the `dist` function here with `dijkstras` to solve the [[#the-infinite-distance-problem|Infinite Distance Problem]], but Dijkstra's also requires the input of time.
 As the starting node here is $C$, or the randomly selected node, the current time for this function call would have to be the time when we are at $C$.
 This can simply be found by treating the distance of `sub_path` as minutes which are added to the current time, as the `sub_path` ends at the same random node $C$.
 As such, line 12 can be changed to the following:

 ```
 djk = dijkstras(C, end, current_time + toMinutes(sub_path['cost']))